WICG/user-preference-media-features-headers/README.md

 Sec-CH-Example: 1
 ```

-The server can then taylor the response accordingly.
+1. The server can then tailor the response accordingly.

 ## Privacy and Security Considerations